learn-co-curriculum/dsc-introduction-to-apis/README.md

 ## Objectives
 You will be able to :

-* Understand and explain what an API is
+* Explain what an API is
+* List use cases for different types of APIs
-* Understand and explain why companies build APIs
+* Summarize why companies build APIs

 ## Application Programming Interface (API)